-How to create branding guidelines and use them with your custom labels
+How to create branding guidelines and use them with your packaging

 Branding guidelines, or visual brand style guides as some companies call them, are a very important component to any successful brand.

 Why do they matter so much?
 Brand guides establish a professional level of consistency throughout any visual your company uses – on the web or in print.
 A style guide is especially important if you operate a brand that produces many different products and marketing collateral or if you have many different individuals working on your materials.